Year 5 NAPLAN Guide

 What Changes in Year 5

 By Year 5, students are expected to read longer and more complex texts, write with greater structure and detail, and solve multi-step numeracy problems.
-The test length increases and question difficulty ramps up from Year 3.
+Test length increases and question difficulty ramps up from Year 3.
+The 2026 test window is 11–23 March, with results from the start of Term 3.

 Key Skills Tested